Silhouette of a young woman's profile with the words "Unwritten Self" overlaid.

 Last Day of Our Acquaintance

-This is the last day of our acquaintance.
+The day I signed my divorce papers, Sinead O'Connor played in my head on repeat.
 I will meet you later in somebody's office.
 I'll talk, but you won't listen to me.
-I know what your answer will be.

 Read More